alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-03.basic.md

 available to newly-added conversation participants, thereby breaking forward secrecy.
 This is not a characteristic of any E2ESM, but it is characteristic of several non-E2ESM.
 Therefore the converse is true.

+As a concrete example this means that participants who are newly added to a "group" **MUST NOT** be able to read messages that were sent before they joined that group - unless (for instance) one pre-existing participant is explicitly intended to provide a "searchable archive" or similar function.
+The function of such a participant is considered to be out of scope for the messenger.

 ## Why: Equality of Participation